tnedr/cognitive-memory-core/docs/SETUP.md

 2. **E2E tests**: Require Docker services running
    - Skip with: `SKIP_DOCKER_TESTS=1 pytest tests/test_e2e.py`

+## Requirements

-## Using OpenAI Embeddings (Required)
+### OpenAI Embeddings (Required)

 OpenAI embeddings are **required** for semantic search.
 The system uses OpenAI's `text-embedding-3-small` model for high-quality, LLM-grade semantic understanding.
-There are no fallbacks - the system will fail clearly if OpenAI is not configured.
+There are **no fallbacks** - the system will fail immediately if OpenAI is not configured.

+### ChromaDB (Required)

+ChromaDB is **required** for vector storage.
+FAISS and dummy vectors are no longer supported.
+The system will fail immediately if ChromaDB is not available.

+### Neo4j (Optional)

+Neo4j is **optional**.
+If unavailable, an in-memory graph will be used automatically.
+This allows reflection and autolink features to work without Neo4j installed or running.

 ### Setup